Your Internship Search – Quick Start for Engineering Master’s Students

 ✅ Reference Duke Career Hub for advice, tools and resources.

-• Take note that the Engineering Master’s Programs part of the site has all sorts of materials and extra tools customized just for you.
-The green buttons bring you into specialized materials for each of the 8 main processes in every search.
+Take note that the Engineering Master’s Programs part of the site has all sorts of materials and extra tools customized just for you.
+The blue buttons bring you into specialized materials for each of the 8 main processes in every search and you can scroll down the page to see featured collections of a few varieties.

 Clarify What You Want and Why You Want It